syncfusion-content/typescript-docs/TypeScript/Uploadbox/File-Actions.md

 {% endhighlight %}

 Configure the handlers to remove the file from the target location.
-From that location, the file is searched and removed from the ‘**uploadfiles’** folder.
+From that location, the file is searched and removed from the ‘**upload files’** folder.

 {% highlight c# %}